An explanation of Mondrian's oeuvre by Michael Sciam

 Please note: If on devices you click on links to images and/or text that do not open if they should, just slightly scroll the screen to re-enable the function.
 Strange behavior of WordPress.

-The Pier and Ocean works
+The Sea and the Pier and Ocean works

 What we have seen so far is confirmed by new paintings Piet Mondrian produces in 1914 and 1915 and in particular by the Pier and Ocean series of works culminating with Pier and Ocean 5.
-Although painted in a sketchy way, I consider this painting one of Mondrian’s most significant compositions and a milestone in western art history.
+Although painted in a sketchy way, I consider this painting one of Mondrian’s most significant compositions and a revolutionary milestone in western art history.

 With Pier and Ocean 5 Mondrian lays out the fundamental principles of a new type of plastic space which constitutes the most effective answer to the questions posed by Impressionism, Expressionism and Cubism.